Knee Ligament Repair

 When ligaments are damaged, the knee joint may become unstable.
 Ligament damage often happens from a sports injury.
-A torn ligament severely limits knee movement.
+A torn ligament severely limits proper knee movement.
 This results in the inability to pivot, turn, or twist the leg.
-Surgery is a choice to repair a torn ligament if other medical treatment is not effective.
+Surgery is a choice to fix a torn ligament if other treatment does not work.

-There are 4 major ligaments in the knee.
-The ligaments in the knee connect the femur (thighbone) to the tibia (shin bone), and include the following:
+The ligaments in the knee connect the femur (thighbone) to the tibia (shin bone).
+There are 4 major ligaments in the knee:

 - Anterior cruciate ligament (ACL).
-The ligament, located in the center of the knee, that controls rotation and forward movement of the tibia (shin bone).
+This ligament controls rotation and forward movement of the tibia (shin bone).

 - Posterior cruciate ligament (PCL).
-The ligament, located in the center of the knee, that controls backward movement of the tibia (shin bone).
+This ligament controls backward movement of the tibia (shin bone).

 - Medial collateral ligament (MCL).
-The ligament that gives stability to the inner knee.
+This ligament gives stability to the inner knee.

 - Lateral collateral ligament (LCL).
-The ligament that gives stability to the outer knee.
+This ligament gives stability to the outer knee.

 Why might I need a knee ligament repair?

-The anterior cruciate ligament (ACL) is located toward the front of the knee.
+The ACL is located toward the front of the knee.
 It is the most common ligament to be injured.
-The ACL is often stretched and/or torn during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
+The ACL is often stretched or torn during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
 Skiing, basketball, and football are sports that have a higher risk of ACL injuries.

-The posterior cruciate ligament (PCL) is located toward the back of the knee.
+The PCL is located toward the back of the knee.
 It is also a common knee ligament to be injured.
-However, the PCL injury usually happens with sudden, direct impact, such as in a car accident or during a football tackle.
+But the PCL injury usually happens with sudden, direct impact, such as in a car accident or during a football tackle.

-The medial collateral ligament (MCL) is located on the inner side of the knee.
-It is injured more often than the lateral collateral ligament (LCL), which is on the outer side of the knee.
-Stretch and tear injuries to the collateral ligaments are usually caused by a blow to the outer side of the knee, such as when playing hockey or football.
+The MCL is located on the inner side of the knee.
+It is injured more often than the LCL, which is on the outer side of the knee.
+Stretch and tear injuries to the collateral ligaments are usually caused by a blow to the side of the knee, such as when playing hockey or football.